Mango after taste.

 Atwood Pawpaw Description

 Atwood Pawpaw was released by the University of Kentucky.
 KSU Atwood is the heaviest producing variety tested at the largest pawpaw germplasm repository in the world.
 Also impressive is it’s medium size 1/4 – 1/2 lb+ fruit and average production of 150 fruits/tree, equaling roughly 40 lbs (about one bushel) of fruit per tree.
 Fruits have a good, creamy texture, are sweet, yellow fleshed with a burst of tropical fruit flavour and fruity aroma.
 KSU Atwood also has better than average disease resistance.
-An excellent first release from the KSU program.
-A great addition to any pawpaw orchard or farm.
+Atwood Pawpaw is an excellent first release from the KSU pawpaw breeding program.
+Atwood is a great addition to any pawpaw orchard or farm.

 Resistant to: This cultivar shows strong resistance to fruit cracking and leaf spots caused by Phylosticta.
 Pawpaws are generally remarkably disease and insect resistant.